 - 1 green chili (slit & deseeded)

-- 1 teaspoon ginger garlic paste (or ¾ tsp ginger paste)
+- 1 teaspoon ginger garlic paste or crushed (or ¾ tsp ginger paste)

 - ¾ to 1 ¼ teaspoon red chilli powder (adjust as needed)